cennest/ground-cite/README.md

 **GroundCite** is a Python library for adding better grounding and valid Citation support when searching using Gemini with google grounding .
 It combines web search using Gemini with google grounding with context validation, and structured data parsing using multiple AI providers to deliver accurate and reliable answers to complex questions.

+If you’ve ever faced:

+- **Broken links** in Gemini’s outputs,
+- **Irrelevant citations** pointing to 404 pages or unrelated content, or
+- **No Citations** in Structured JSON responses,
+- **Gemini **disregarding your instructions wrt source of data** ( no inclusions or exclusions),
+then GroundCite is your solution.

+**Read more about why we made GroundCite**  https://www.cennest.com/fix-geminis-broken-citations-with-groundcite-complete-guide/

 **Demo app for feature testing** https://groundcite.cennest.com/

 ## 🚀 Features